ugurcan377/solarchive/README.md

 + STEP 9: AGI/Uplift characters should use 9.14 as faction table
 + STEP 11: If result contains a package insert it to step 10

+####Web interface:
++ Design a user interface
++ Design a web api
++ Decide for backend technology (Probably Flask)
++ Decide for frontend technology (Probably react.js)

 ##Contributing
 If you want to contribute or just report bugs feel free to send a pull request or open an issue.
 You can also drop me an email at ugurcanergn@gmail.com
 ##License and Attribution
-Distributed with one of the argonauts favorite licenses GNU GPLv2
+Source code is distributed with one of the argonauts favorite licenses GNU GPLv2
 Eclipse Phase is a trademark of Posthuman Studios LLC
+All material related to Eclipse Phase is licenced with Creative Commons 3.0 BY-NC-SA